dorkodu/sage/DOCS.md

-When it comes to sending queries to the server, use `router.query` to create individual queries, then use `router.get` with queries you created and the callback function.
+When it comes to sending queries to the server, use `router.query` to create individual queries, then use `router.get` with the queries you created and the callback function.
 A callback function is used because Sage gives you full authority over the communication protocol.
 You can use HTTP, WebSockets, WebRTC, or whatever you want.